Walking the Via de la Plata : A 1,000 km Pilgrimage Across Spain

 • Terrain: Mix of paved Roman roads, dirt tracks, and rural paths

-Over the coming weeks, I’ll share our full pilgrimage, stage by stage - with reflections, practical advice, and photographs from the trail.
-Whether you’re planning to walk it yourself or simply following along from home, I invite you to join us step by step.
+Over the coming entries, we’ll share our full pilgrimage, stage by stage - with reflections, practical advice, and photographs from the trail.
+Whether you’re planning to walk it yourself or simply following along from home, we invite you to join us step by step.

 Itinerary and Stages on the Via de la Plata: